RomainDeleat-besson/CBCT_seg/README.md

 output: 2D slices predicted by the model

-Takes 2D slices as an input from a CBCT scan and output the label predicted for each slices.
+Takes 2D slices as an input from a CBCT scan and outputs the segmentation predicted for each slices.
+The output is not binary, it is a probability of each pixel to belong to the segmentation (value between [0;255]).

 ```
 usage: predict_seg.py [-h] --dir_predict DIR_PREDICT [--width WIDTH]